 “There’s this awesome place.
 Nice weather, great seafood, comfortable caves…it’s lovely.
 You should go.”

-Millennia ago we were right up there helping England compete for the No.1 travel destination and, today, we still are.
+Millennia ago, Torquay was right up there helping England market for the No.1 travel destination and, today, it still is.

 Fascinating, but not that difficult to understand.